StartTheShift/shift-components/README.md

              if (typeof transformedContents !== 'string') {
                return lines;
              }
-             # Return the string directly
+             # Add the following line as a workaround to return the string directly
              return transformedContents;
              # return lines.concat(transformedContents.split(/\r?\n/g));
 ```